Corionis/ELS/artifacts/document/developer.md

 The STTY implementation is entirely custom.
 The command set available is easily extensible.
-Commands are used by both automated and interactive (-r M and -r T) sessions in a request/response (REST) style.
-Interactive sessions display a pseudo-terminal developed in Java Swing.
+Commands are used by both automated and interactive (-r M and -r T) sessions in a request/response REST style.
+Interactive sessions display a built-in terminal developed in Java Swing.
 The Look 'n Feel of the terminal depends on the operating system.
 The default LnF supported by the installed Java VM is used by default.
 The LnF used may be changed, see the Communications How-To for details.